ttennebkram/kubernetes-solr-config/README.txt

 DATA PERSISTENCE
 ================

+This setup uses Docker volumes for true persistent storage, simulating how enterprise Kubernetes clusters use external storage systems like NFS, SAN, or cloud storage (EBS, Azure Disk, etc.).

 How it works:
+- Three Docker volumes are created to hold persistent data:
+  * solr-zookeeper-data - ZooKeeper data and logs
+  * solr-node-0-data - Solr node 0 data (collections, indexes, config)
+  * solr-node-1-data - Solr node 1 data (collections, indexes, config)

-- Kind creates Docker volumes for its node containers
+- Docker volumes are mounted into Kind worker nodes at startup:
+  * /mnt/data/zookeeper (from solr-zookeeper-data volume)
+  * /mnt/data/solr-0 (from solr-node-0-data volume)
+  * /mnt/data/solr-1 (from solr-node-1-data volume)

-- Kubernetes PersistentVolumes use local-path-provisioner
+- Kubernetes PersistentVolumes use hostPath to reference these mount points

-- Data is stored at /var/local-path-provisioner/ inside node containers
+- Docker volumes exist independently of the Kubernetes cluster

-- When you delete the cluster (./stop-solr-cluster.sh), node containers are removed
+- When you delete the cluster (./stop-solr-cluster.sh):
-- BUT the filesystem data is preserved in Kind's storage layer
+  * Kubernetes cluster is destroyed
+  * All pods are stopped
+  * Docker volumes remain intact with all data

 - When you recreate the cluster (./start-solr-cluster.sh):
-  * New node containers are created
-  * PVCs are recreated with same names
+  * Docker volumes are mounted into new Kind nodes
+  * PersistentVolumes reconnect to the same mount points
-  * Data is automatically remapped to the new pods
+  * Your data is automatically restored

-What persists:
+What persists across cluster deletion:
   ✓ Solr collections and documents
   ✓ Solr configuration
   ✓ ZooKeeper data
   ✓ All indexed content
+  ✓ Shard assignments and replication

 What does NOT persist:
-  ✗ Running processes (they're stopped when cluster is deleted) ✗ In-memory caches
+  ✗ Running processes (pods are stopped when cluster is deleted) ✗ In-memory caches
+  ✗ Network connections
   ✗ Temporary files

+View Docker volumes:
+  docker volume ls | grep solr

+Inspect a volume:
+  docker volume inspect solr-zookeeper-data

-To completely delete all data: docker volume prune --filter 'label=io.x-k8s.kind.cluster=solr-cluster'
+To completely delete all data (WARNING: irreversible!): docker volume rm solr-zookeeper-data solr-node-0-data solr-node-1-data
-  Warning: This is irreversible!

 LEARNING RESOURCES